rist-ro/rl-introduction-notes/sutton_rl.md

 Emphatic-TD considers the discounting coefficient $\gamma$ as the probability of continuing of an episode.
 Therefore $1-\gamma$ becomes the probability that the episode will terminate and **restart from the state we transitioned to**.
 This is called **pseudo termination**.

 An example algorithm can be seen on page 282.
-It is a variation on the interest and emphasis algorithm from chapter 9.
+It is a variation of the interest and emphasis algorithm from chapter 9.
 Although stable in theory, **it has very high variance** and, therefore, rarely converges on Baird's counterexample.

 ---

 #### Reducing variance

-Due to the space of policies being very large, many behavior policies may be vastly different from the the target one.
-This can lead to **very high variance in the importance ratios** despite having bounded expectations.
+Due to the space of policies being very large, many behavior policies may be vastly different from the target one.
+This can lead to a **very high variance in the importance ratios** despite having bounded expectations.

 Because of this, SGD tends to diverge unless small step-sizes are used.
 This can be mitigated through things such as: backup tree methods, having similar target and behavior policies, weighted importance sampling, etc.